kubermatic/docs/content/kubermatic/v2.20/tutorials_howtos/KKP_autoscaler/_index.en.md

 * Some pods failed to run in the cluster due to insufficient resources.
 * There are nodes in the cluster that have been underutilised for an extended period (10 minutes by default) and can place their Pods on other existing nodes.

-## The Pre-requisite

-Using a Kubernetes cluster autoscaler in the KKP cluster must meet specific minimum requirement:

-* Kubernetes cluster running Kubernetes v1.18 or newer is required.

 ## Installing Kubernetes Auto-scaler on KKP Cluster

 You can install Kubernetes autoscaler on a running KKP Cluster using the KKP addon mechanism, which is already built into the KKP Cluster dashboard.